Is Productivity Advantage of Cities Really Down To Shift, Dilation, and Truncation?

-Importantly, our results are nonparametric in nature, requiring only correct specification of sectoral production functions.
-They allow for trends in productivity, impose no restrictions on the interpretation of mean-variance shifts, and make no assumptions on functional forms of the TFP distributions.
+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item To trends in productivity and functional form assumptions.
+Our results are nonparametric in nature, requiring only correct specification of sectoral production functions.
+They allow for trends in productivity, impose no restrictions on the interpretation of shift-dilation parameters, and make no assumptions on functional forms of the TFP distributions.

-These findings narrow the range of plausible explanations for productivity differences between areas.
-Since agglomeration economies are the leading explanation for mean-variance shifts, future research should focus on mechanisms operating through these channels.
-Policies aimed at fostering agglomeration (improvements in local infrastructure, labor market thickness, or knowledge spillovers) may help reduce productivity gaps between dense and sparse areas.
-Conversely, policies targeting firm selection (e.g., through competition policy) may be less effective, given the absence of tail truncation in our results and the extreme quantile results of \cite{Morozov2026InferenceExtremeQuantiles}.
+\item To alternative production function estimators.
+Appendix \ref{sec.C} shows that using \cite{Olley1996}, \cite{Levinsohn2003}, \cite{Wooldridge2009}, or estimating our baseline approach at the sector level rather than sector-area level yields the same qualitative conclusion of not rejecting the null in step 1.